The chief experience officer (CXO) is like the coach of a football team.

 Your experts are like running backs, providing a unique skill set to the team.
 And finally, customer service managers are your quarterbacks, directing teammates.

-However, these roles are only your frontline reps.
-Even the best football teams have coaches and trainers who work behind the scenes and create long-term strategies for each season.
-In customer service, these are the people who lead projects, gather materials, and develop plans for the frontline team to follow.
+The best football teams have coaches who work behind the scenes to create long-term strategies.
+In customer service, CXOs lead projects, gather materials, and develop plans for the frontline team to follow.

 The CXO is the company's spokesperson for all user experiences.
 They create a plan so that each service interaction is consistent and yields a positive outcome.
 This ensures that, while the business runs smoothly, customers and employees continue to have good experiences with the company.

 The CXO is a cross between the Chief Revenue Officer (CRO) and the Chief Customer Officer (CCO).